SPARKLE: A Nonparametric Approach for Online Decision-Making with High-Dimensional Covariates: Numerical Experiments

-We investigate the empirical dependency of cumulative regret on three key parameters: the dimension $d$, the horizon $T$, and the sparsity level $s$.
-The number of arms is $K=2$.
-In each experiment, we varied one parameter while fixing the other two and recorded the cumulative regrets.
-As illustrated in Figure \ref{fig:dependency}, the logarithmic trend for $d$ is clearly observed, validating the efficiency of our method in high-dimensional contextual bandit problems.
+We first study how SPARKLE’s cumulative regret depends on three parameters: the dimensionality $d$, the horizon $T$, and the sparsity level $s$.
+We vary one parameter at a time while fixing the other two, and compute the cumulative regret.
+From the regret upper bound in Theorem~\ref{thm:regretupperbound}, we expect logarithmic dependence on $d$, sublinear dependence on $T$, and geometric dependence on $s$.
+As shown in Figure~\ref{fig:dependency}, the trend in $d$ is clearly logarithmic, supporting the method's efficiency in high-dimensional settings.
+The trends for $T$ and $s$ also agree with the theory.

-Consistent with our theoretical analysis, we expect sublinear dependency on $T$ and geometric growth in $s$.
-The observed trends in Figure \ref{fig:dependency} appear to align closely with the theoretical predictions.
-To further investigate whether the theoretical rate is tight, we conduct additional experiments and summarize the results in Figure \ref{fig:fitting_line}.
-We find that the empirical exponents on $T$ and $s$ are upper bounded by the theoretical exponents, thereby validating our theoretical result.
-Moreover, their proximity to the theoretical values suggests that our upper bounds are tight in practice.
+To assess tightness of the regret upper bound, we run additional experiments and report the results in Figure~\ref{fig:fitting_line}.
+The empirical exponents in $T$ and $s$ are upper bounded by the theoretical exponents, in line with our analysis, and are close to them in value, suggesting the upper bound are tight in practice.